 Regular worming is an essential part of good pet ownership.
 Intestinal worms live in the gastrointestinal system of cats and dogs and include hookworm, roundworm, whipworm and tapeworm.
 They can cause severe diarrhoea and disease, especially in puppies and kittens.
-Usually worming is done with a simple tablet.
+Usually effective worm control can be achieved with a simple tablet.

 Heartworm Prevention in Dogs